Carlonem/Entity-Editor/README.md

 This project is an entity editor built using Phaser.
 It provides a flexible interface to create and manage entities within a canvas.
 Below are the main functionalities and features of the project.

-This editor was created primarily for rapid prototyping of strategy games, faux 3D games (PS1 pre-render style), and motion graphics.
+This editor was created primarily for rapid prototyping of strategy games, faux 3D games (PS1 pre-render style), and pre-rendered scenes.
 It is not intended for creating the games themselves, but for generating the .json files that they consume.

 Note that the generated file contains a base64 image for each entity.
 The purpose of this is to use images as prototypes and avoid using graphics and images simultaneously during development.